-Christine Hager-Braun was born in Wasserburg am Inn in Germany.
-She was raised in a rural area and graduated high school as one of 27 students.
-Mrs. Hager-Braun attended the University of Regensburg, Germany and received a M.S. in Biology (1994) and then a Ph.D. in Biochemistry (1997).
+Christine Hager-Braun was born in Germany.
+She was raised in a rural area and graduated school as one of 37 students.
+Hager-Braun attended the University of Regensburg, Germany and received a M.S. in Biology (1994) and then a Ph.D. in Biochemistry (1997).
 In 1999, she and her husband moved to North Carolina, USA, to continue their research interests.

-To balance her work as a scientist and raising a young child Mrs. Hager-Braun started art quilting.
+To balance her work as a scientist and raising a young child Hager-Braun started art quilting.
 She was fascinated by the idea to create “paintings” out of fabric and thread.
-Although mainly self-taught Mrs. Hager-Braun made a bold desicion in 2006: she resigned from her work as scientist and focused on a career as professional fiber artist.
+Although mainly self-taught Hager-Braun made a bold decision in 2006: she resigned from her work as scientist and focused on a career as professional fiber artist.

-Mrs. Hager-Braun creates art quilts which are exhibited in regional, national and international exhibitions.
+Hager-Braun creates art quilts which are exhibited in regional, national and international exhibitions.
 She won awards in a variety of exhibitions, she is the two-time recipient of the Grant for Emerging Artist presented by the Durham Arts Council (Durham, NC) and she was selected by the Rosen Group as a 2016 Niche Award Finalist.
-Her work can be found in national and international private collections.
-She also created several art quilts for two very large hospitals in Rochester, MN.
+Her work can be found in national and international private as well as corporate collections.
+She also created several art quilts for two hospitals in Rochester, MN.

-In addition to creating art, Mrs. Hager-Braun is actively involved in arts organizations.
+In addition to creating art, Hager-Braun is actively involved in arts organizations.
 She was the President of the Professional Art Quilters Alliance – South (PAQA-South) and also served as its Vice President and as board member.
-Since 2014 Mrs. Hager-Braun coordinates the efforts of the Studio Art Quilt Association (SAQA) to translate the organization’s calls for artists into several different languages.
+From 2014 to 2017 Hager-Braun coordinated the efforts of the Studio Art Quilt Association (SAQA) to translate the organization’s calls for artists into several different languages.